ibm-cloud-docs/vpc/block_storage_is_profiles.md

 Similarly, storage profiles (IOPS tiers or custom) provide a range of capacity and performance for secondary volumes.
 By default, a
 100 GB primary boot volume is created when you create a virtual server instance.
 You can also create and attach secondary volumes.
 When you create a secondary data volume as part of instance creation, you select a storage profile that best meets your storage requirements for your compute workloads.
 In general, as your compute requirements increase, you need higher IOPS performance.
-The following table shows this relationship.
+Table 3 shows this relationship.

 | IOPS tier storage profile | Virtual server profile |
 |-----------------|------------------------|